BM-AI-solutions/decision-points/readme.md

 ## Architecture Overview

 The system uses a Client-Server architecture.
 A React frontend communicates with a Flask backend API via REST calls for standard data retrieval and WebSockets for real-time interaction with the Orchestrator agent.
 The backend leverages Google Gemini for its AI capabilities.
 Docker Compose is used to manage the local development environment, running the frontend and backend services in separate containers.

+## Autonomous Income Generation Workflow

+This system includes an autonomous workflow designed to generate income by identifying a market need, creating/improving a simple digital product or service, branding it, and deploying it.
+This workflow is orchestrated by the `WorkflowManagerAgent` and involves the following specialized agents:

+1.  **Market Research Agent:** Scans the web, analyzes trends, and identifies potential niches or product ideas with low competition and high demand.
+2.  **Improvement Agent:** Takes the initial idea or existing simple product and refines it, potentially adding features, improving code quality, or enhancing its value proposition based on research.
+3.  **Branding Agent:** Develops a simple brand identity, including name suggestions, logos (potentially placeholder/simple generation), and marketing copy for the product.
+4.  **Deployment Agent:** Takes the finalized product and branding assets and deploys them to a suitable platform (e.g., Vercel, Netlify, Cloudflare Pages, simple web hosting).

+The `WorkflowManagerAgent` coordinates the execution of these agents, passing context and results between steps.
+The user can trigger this workflow via specific prompts to the Orchestrator Panel (e.g., "start income workflow").

 ## Local Setup (Docker - Recommended Method)